 Engines and Vee Drives:

 Not for the faint-at-heart!
 Incredible engineering to produce so much power in such a small volume.
-There are many sites on the Web describing this engine in detail – check them out, especially the animations.
+There are many sites on the Web describing this engine in detail – check them out, especially Reference 106.
+Also see the many CADD animations.
 Suffice to say, there is a lot of hardware flying around inside this powerhouse.

 Like all diesel engines, they are thermodynamically most happy and efficient when run at a constant speed as in diesel electric locomotives and ships or as prime movers for generators.
 These guys idled at about 750-800 RPM.
 As you accelerated through about 1100 RPM they hit a mechanical resonance which was very ugly and probably damaging – get through there quickly.
 Above about 1300 RPM they were very smooth.
 I’ll never forget the sound of them driving that screaming turbo supercharger.

 The New York City Fire Department had a water pumper truck “The Super Pumper” in service from 1965-1982.
 It used a Napier Deltic T18-37K to drive a water pump that could deliver 8800 GPM at 350 PSI.
 Or 4400 GPM at 700 PSI depending upon valving.
-It could shoot a BIG stream of water to knock down walls if necessary, something lesser trucks could not do.
+It could shoot a BIG stream of water 40 stories straight up to knock down walls if necessary, something lesser trucks could not do.
 It responded to over 2200 fires but is now in a museum in Bay City Michigan.

 PTF-18 had one run away while moored in Port Huron Michigan.
 Apparently the bearing seal in the turbo became worn or failed during start-up and the engine began to suck lube oil into the intake manifold past this seal.
 It started to overspeed, the engineer put engine in STOP mode, cutting off fuel.
-Since it was now running on lube oil vice fuel oil, it didn’t respond, it kept accelerating until it seized up, probably at around 8000 RPM (red-line was 2400 RPM).
+Since it was now running on lube oil vice fuel oil, it didn’t respond, it kept accelerating until it seized up, probably at around 5000 RPM (red-line was 2400 RPM).

 The Vee drives bolted to the output shafts reversed the direction of power flow to the screw shafts.
 This layout is common in large boats like this and was also found in the two outboard engines of the WWII, 3-engined PT boats.
 Their Vee-12 Packard 4M-2500 engines and Vee drives were tiny compared to this monster.
 This arrangement allowed the engines to be placed well aft, making room for the fuel tanks to sit near the center of gravity of the boat – keeping it in longitudinal trim as fuel was burned off.